-- Study under theologians and missionaries with real-world experience in the M.Div.’s web-based content developed by our Rawlings School of Divinity.
+- Study under theologians and missionaries with real-world experience in the M.Div.’s web-based content developed by our John W. Rawlings School of Divinity.

 - Monday-only classes for masters’ programs allow students to complete large portions of their M.Div. degree by only attending class one day a week.

 - Institutional Challenge Exams (ICE) are available to test out of foundational biblical and theological studies content for the M.Div. program.